 Eligibility and Requirements for a Graduate Assistantship Appointment

 |Graduate Assistant Posted Positions|

 The majority of Graduate Assistantships at OU are offered through academic departments and might NOT appear on this page.
 Graduate students interested in assistantship opportunities should also talk with their advisor and other faculty members within their department.

-Graduate Assistant - The Honors College (PDF)
+Graduate Assistant - Athletics Department (PDF)

 Employers - Download the Graduate Assistantship posting form

 Detailed information regarding Graduate Assistantships can be found in the Graduate Catalog.

 Oakland University supports the Council of Graduate Schools Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants.

 The King-Chavez-Parks Future Faculty Fellowship Program (KCP) was established in 1986 by the Michigan State Legislature.
 The purpose of the program is to increase the pool of traditionally underrepresented candidates pursuing faculty teaching careers in postsecondary education.
 Preference will not be given to applicants on the basis of race, color, ethnicity, sex, or national origin.
 Applications from women, men, people with disabilities, and individuals from cultural, linguistic, geographic, and socio-economic backgrounds who would otherwise not adequately be represented in the graduate student and faculty populations are encouraged to apply.

 The KCP Fellowships are funded from an annual State of Michigan appropriation to Oakland University.
 Graduate Study and Lifelong Learning holds a competition for KCP awards and provides recipients with financial assistance to pursue master's and/or doctoral degrees.
 A master's recipient can receive a maximum stipend of $20,000, and a doctoral fellow can receive a maximum stipend of $35,000.